 Why do you care about him so much?
 Why do you even want to look like him?

 There was a lot of transphobia in the lesbian community.
 I was dealing with it by crying to ‘U Smile’ in the car.
 For many women, boy pop stars were still trapped inside the zeitgeist.
 Some women who loved women also hated him.

 I pushed my gender further into secrecy and pulled my mask further up until it touched my shell.
 Some masculine lesbians pushed him out of the discourse for being too feminine.

 I couldn’t understand why Justin Bieber’s gender expression was always coined as unbearable half-assed femininity; never a romantically full masculinity.

 And I felt the exact same way.

-The butches with mullets and stubble were still mocking the girlishness of Justin Bieber.
+Some butches were still mocking the girlishness of Justin Bieber.
 It made me think that my own masculinity was suffocated in feminine traits I could never escape.

 Can I not paint my nails?
 Does my cursive handwriting make me girly?
 Can I not have a crush on Selena?
 Anytime I put a playlist on at a party I got the same reaction: “Justin Bieber sounds like a girl”.

 With inner rage and trying to pay homage to my hidden identity, I’d bite back.

 “Maybe he just sounds like a boy you’ve never heard before.”